* LIQUID program: helping dairy chains do better

 Today, worldwide more than 6,000 employees are working on this permanent challenge at over 90 locations on all continents.

-Together, Wijers Community-based Consulting and Bruker have devised a strategy to enter and develop the Cambodian market to work on, among others, chemical substance detection in drinking water.
+Together, Bruker managers and I devised a strategy to enter and develop the Cambodian market to work on, among others, chemical substance detection in drinking water.

 MasterPeace is an exciting community of social entrepreneurs, volunteers, bloggers, musicians, businesses and other active citizens who connect and work together to fuel peace-building and intercultural understanding.

-Wijers Community-based Consulting is happy to work with and for Masterpeace knowledge development as well as facilitate the annual Great Minds Meeting.
+On several occasions I worked with and for Masterpeace knowledge development as well as facilitated workgroups at the annual Great Minds Meeting.